Precisfice/MTOpublic/README.md

 This is the original package of SAS code plus documentation provided by Nancy
 A. Sampson on behalf of Ronald Kessler, in a 11/13/2014 email to David Norris.

-`doc/`:

-This directory contains various documents relating to the re-analysis, mainly from external sources.
+`doc/`: Contains various documents relating to the re-analysis, mainly from external sources.

-`img/`:

-This directory contains images for inline use on the project wiki.
+`img/`: Contains images for inline use on the project wiki.

-`refs/`:

-This directory contains relevant literature cited on the project wiki.
+`refs/`: Contains relevant literature cited on the project wiki.

 #### SAS Scripts and Outputs